 ‘As far as I am aware I never had issues with any clothing as a child.
 It never affected me, there were certain materials I didn’t particularly like the feel of but it never used to cause me to have a meltdown.’

 ‘My grandmother still tells stories about when I was small – I would take off all my clothes and run around saying “naked baby!”
 She thinks this is hysterical.
-What I really remember is that I’ve always been picky about my clothes – my family tried to give me clothes as gifts when I was a kid, but I usually wouldn’t wear them.
+What I really remember is that I’ve always been picky about my clothes – my family tried to give me clothes as gifts when I was a kid, but I usually wouldn’t wear them, I remember telling them to take me to an amusement park instead of giving me socks, and one time they actually took me to this place that had a really good theme park software, I definitely want to take my kids there in the future.
 Even with clothes that I pick out for myself, sometimes they’ll seem fine in the store but end up rarely leaving my closet..
 On the other hand, if something is comfortable, I’ll wear it all the time – to the point of wearing my favorite sweaters day after day.
 One thing that’s really changed over the past couple of years is that I almost never wear man-made fibres anymore.
 There are a couple of exceptions, but most of my clothes are cotton, and I have several cashmere sweaters that I inherited, as well as sweaters I’ve knitted for myself out of various animal fibres.
 Another thing that I’m weird about is sleeves – I’m always cold, but most of my go-to shirts are tight, short-sleeved T-shirts.
 I’m okay with long-sleeved shirts and sweaters sometimes, as long as the sleeves are loose enough to push up.’

 ‘I believe I had more issues with this when I was a child than I have now at age 24.
 The thing is that I never got a diagnosis as a child (My parents did not believe that autism/mental illness was real ) so when I was a child I did not get any help and my parents thought I was a hysterical child.
 I remember with clothes I could not wear anything too tight.
 Or with bottons (I did not like the feeling of bottons).
 Or anything too close to my neck.
 Wearing a scarf I was like no go and I remember we had battles about this when it came to clothes.
 I wanted to wear something soft always.
 Socks I *hated* them.
 I still do today.

 When I think of this with clothes I believe it has something to do with ‘how it feels’ otherwise it makes me feel uncomfortable.
 My grandmother was somewhat understand about my need to wear soft clothes but we had battles about the socks.
 I always remember the happy feeling of walking barefeet.
 I also remember something else that is slighty offf-topic, but I also believe has something to do with ‘the feeling of it’ and fabric.
 When I was a child and today I still need to have the ‘right kind of pillow’.
 The fabric has to be right, and it has to be flat otherwise it is so uncomfortable for me and I cannot fall asleep.
 I remmber once my grandmother bought you know the thing you put around the pillow for me and it was stracty and itcthy for me, but soft for her.
-So I will admit – sometimes if I travel somewhere I take my own pillow with me
+So I will admit – sometimes if I travel somewhere I take my own pillow with me, I know it might be weird but last time when we rented a beach house on twiddy rentals, I left home without my pillow and we literally had to come back and get it because we knew I was not going to make it trough my vacation without it.

 So how do I deal with it today?
 Well I am a woman who so I do care about what I look like and I have a thing for feeling like a princess.
 When I buy clothes I touch it and see if I like the fabric if I do I try it on.
 I avoid the things like botton I can’t stand.
 I admit I only wear socks if I feel too cold.
 However i can still not wear anything like hats or scarfs . it is just a no go.
 And bras too.
 My rule is i don’t wear to force myself to wear anything that makes me uncomfortable .’